 - Install a compatible log forwarder.

 - Ensure that outbound connectivity on TCP port 443 is allowed to the CIDR range that matches your region.

-- For apps monitored by a New Relic APM agent, configure the agent by following the manual logs in context procedures.
+- If applicable, configure your app's agent by following the manual logs in context procedures.

-We provide several solutions to forward your logs to New Relic.
+Aside from our APM agents, we provide several other solutions to forward your logs to New Relic.

-If you don't need the host metrics automatically included with infrastructure log forwarding, or if you already have a log forwarder, you can use any of the following supported options to forward your logs to New Relic.
+If you don't need the host metrics automatically included with infrastructure log forwarding, or if you already have a log forwarder, you can use any of the following options to forward your logs to New Relic: